-An answer prompted by a George Monbiot article in The Guardian: Poor tenants pay for landlords to have a good time.
+An answer prompted by George Monbiot’s article in The Guardian.

-I think we need a radical approach to the housing crisis.
-One that puts tenants front and centre.
-Yes we need rent controls.
-But we also need guaranteed long term leases.
+I think we need a radical approach, one that puts tenants front and centre.
+Yes we need rent controls, but also guaranteed long term leases.
 Terms of five or ten years should be the standard.
 Everyone needs that kind of stability to make a life for themselves.

 There should be a register of landlords.
-You need a license to drive a taxi.
-You should have a license to rent private property.
-Tenants should be able to report neglect of a property, or abusive behaviour, without fear of eviction.
+You need a license to drive a taxi, you should have a license to rent out property.
+Tenants should be able to report poor conditions, neglect of a property, or abusive behaviour, without fear of eviction.
 A register of landlords would go some way to keeping both parties safe.

 Mortgages should be calculated not on earnings, but on a proven ability to pay rent.
 I would argue paying rent is better indicator of someone’s ability to repay a mortgage than earnings.
-And if lenders still require a deposit they should be offered to individuals by the government, in the same way as student loans are, and similarly administered by HMRC.
+If lenders require a deposit, they should be offered to individuals by the government, in the same way as student loans are, and similarly administered by HMRC.